 Taken on cleaning performance, mopping ability and features alone, and the Roborock S6 MaxV is a great robot vacuum cleaner that’s highly customisable.
 Object detection from the camera is a clever add-on, but I found that it was highly variable in its accuracy when used around the house, spotting some objects but running others over.

 Given the high price of this vacuum cleaner, unless you live in a house where pets keep having accidents, then the AI object detection probably isn’t worth the extra cash.
-For considerably less you can get the same quality mopping, excellent dust collection and the same configurable maps with the far cheaper Roborock S5 Max, one of my favourite robot vacuum cleaners.
+For considerably less you can get the same quality mopping, excellent dust collection and the same configurable maps with the far cheaper Roborock S5 Max, one of my favourite robot vacuum cleaners, while our guide to the best robot vacuum cleaners has alternative choices.